 The gut is the engine of our life.
 It not only provides fuel by digesting food, but also influences many other processes within the body.
 An imbalanced gut also has an influence on the entire body.
 Lifestyle plays a decisive role regarding the guts well-being.
-Our modern times that are characterised by an oversupply in industrially produced fool and by a multitude of harmful environmental impacts it is difficult to keep the bowl healthy.
-But there exist effective measures for intestinal health.
+Our modern times that are characterised by industrially produced food and by a multitude of harmful environmental impacts which means that it is difficult to keep the gut healthy.
+Here we have some tips on gut health here and how to keep tummy troubles at bay!

-The bowel is the largest contact point to the outside world.
-Everything we eat or drink, whether healthy or possibly even toxic, eventually arrives at the bowel after travelling through mouth, oesophagus and stomach.
+The intestine is the largest contact point to the outside world.
+Everything we eat or drink, whether healthy or possibly even toxic, eventually arrives in our intestines after travelling through mouth, oesophagus and stomach.
 During an entire lifetime the digestive system has to process around 40 tons of food and about 60.000 litres of fluid.
 Located mainly within the large intestine, many trillions of different microorganisms ensure that vital nutrients and substances reach their destination.
 Together these gut bacteria form the gut flora that is known in specialist jargon as intestinal microbiota.
 Most harmful and unusable substances are excreted through the anus as faeces.
 Remaining toxic substances are transported via the small intestine to the portal vein and the detoxification centre of body, the liver, where they are degraded.
 This is how the ideal digestive process would look like, but there are many different problems along the way that gut and liver may be faced with.
-Suboptimal nutritional habits (too much sugar and too much industrially processed food) and harmful environmental toxins and even some medicines (like antibiotics) can turn a purring gut motor into a stuttering scrap-box.
+Suboptimal nutritional habits (too much sugar and too much industrially processed food) and harmful environmental toxins and even some medicines (like antibiotics) can put the gut out of balance and cause a multitude of tummy troubles!

 Prebiotics are particular food ingredients that reach the large intestine where bacteria can further digest them.
 These food ingredients include fibre material, contained for instance in beans, green beans and lentils.
-Also indigestible substances like roughage are important.
+Also indigestible substances like various types of fibres are important.
 These can be found in fruits, vegetables and whole grain products and play an important role for gut flora and peristaltic as well as for balanced cholesterol levels.

 Our lifestyle influences the well-being of the gut.